hatari/hatari/tests/tosboot/readme.txt

 Usage
 -----

+NOTE: TOS tester works *only* with Hatari versions that are built with raw MIDI device support, NOT with PortMidi support.
+This is because TOS tester communicates to the emulated test programs through FIFO file given to Hatari as MIDI input/output file, whereas PortMidi allows communication only to real MIDI devices.

 If you want to test Hatari version that isn't in your PATH, you need to give PATH for the Hatari binary you want to test, like this: